Docker

 • Helps prevent unauthorised processes or users interacting with the container.

-• Faster CICD processes.
+• Faster CI/CD processes.

-With any choice of course there are downsides:
+With any choice, there are downsides:

 • Debugging can be harder.

 • More specifically you need applications set up to properly expose information for debugging rather than rely on traditional debug approaches of connecting to processes or dumping memory.
-This can be an upfront cost vs a runtime cost but does shift left in the development process so hopefully is a reduction overall.
+This can be an upfront cost versus a runtime cost but does shift left in the development process so hopefully is a reduction overall.

 For debugging, debug containers are available now in K8S: https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container